 Because the precedent is so squarely against it, the plurality devotes much of its opinion instead to painting a dire picture: the scene of a drunk-driving-related accident, where police officers must tend to the unconscious person, others who need medical attention, oncoming traffic, and investigatory needs.
-See ante, at 15.
+See ante, at 856.
 There is no indication, however, in the record or elsewhere that the tableau of horribles the plurality depicts materializes in most cases.
-Such circumstances are certainly not present in this case, in which the police encountered Mitchell alone, after he had parked and left his car; indeed, Mitchell lost consciousness over an hour after he was found walking along the lake.
-The potential variation in circumstances is a good reason to decide each case on its own facts, as McNeely instructs and as the Court did in Schmerber.
-See McNeely, 569 U.S., at 149-151, 156.
-The plurality instead bases its de facto categorical exigency exception on nothing more than a "'considerable overgeneralization," id., at 153, as well as empirical assumptions that the parties not only lacked a chance to address, but that are
+Such circumstances are certainly not present in this case, in which

-^{16.} That is, a suspect can never prevail under the new rule if the hospital staff draws his blood for its own noninvestigatory medical reasons.
+6 The plurality's new rule, in addition to requiring a defendant to prove that the officer had time to get a warrant, also appears to require the defendant to show that his blood would not have been drawn absent law enforcement's need for a blood sample.
+See ante, at 857.
+That is, a suspect can never prevail under the new rule if the hospital staff draws his blood for its own noninvestigatory medical reasons.
 But, again, the relevant question is whether the evidence is likely to dissipate before the police can obtain a warrant.
 This particular aspect of the plurality's approach offers no help in answering that question.
 The plurality separately suggests that, because an unconscious person may well undergo a blood test for medical purposes regardless, its de facto categorical exception "could lessen the intrusion" of a blood draw.
-See ante, at 14, n.
+See ante, at 855, n.
 8. But the fact that "people voluntarily submit to the taking of blood samples as part of a physical examination," Birchfield v.
-North Dakota, 579 U.S. , (2016) (slip op., at 22), does not make the process any less intrusive when performed at the behest of law enforcement.
+North Dakota, 579 U.S. 438, 463-464 (2016), does not make the process any less intrusive when performed at the behest of law enforcement.
 Although one piercing is of course less cumbersome than two, the privacy interests at stake go well beyond physical discomfort.
-See supra, at 4-5; Birchfield, 579 U.S., at (slip op., at 23); McNeely, 569 U. S., at 148.
+See supra, at 864-865; Birchfield, 579 U.S., at 464; McNeely, 569 U.S., at 148.